Best Cheap Health Insurance in Oregon (2026)

 Who has the best health insurance in OR?

 Kaiser Permanente has the best health insurance in Oregon because of its quality coverage, affordable rates and high levels of customer satisfaction.
-The company has a perfect 5 out of 5-star rating from Healthcare.gov.
+The company has a perfect 5-star rating from HealthCare.gov.

 What's the average cost of health insurance in Oregon?

-Medical insurance in Oregon costs $610 per month, or $164 per month after discounts, on average.
-The amount you pay for health insurance depends on factors like your age, income and the plan tier and company you choose.
+Medical insurance in Oregon costs $643 per month, on average.
+You might get a cheaper rate if you have a low income and you can get discounts.
+The amount you pay for health insurance depends on factors like your age, your income and the plan tier and company you choose.

 How much do you have to make to qualify for Oregon Health Plan?